chesapeakedh/chesapeakedh.github.io/index.md

 * Communication chair - Brandon Walsh, Head of Student Programs, Scholars' Lab, UVA
 * Membership & Outreach chair - Alexandra Macdonald - PhD Student, William & Mary
 * Annual Program committee:
-  * Currently chaired by Corinne Guimont
-  * Jim Ambuske, Mount Vernon
+  * Jim Ambuske, Mount Vernon, chair
   * Lindsay Chervinsky, The White House Historical Association
   * Mike Davis, Hampton University
+  * Corinne Guimont, steering liaison

 # History
 With the help of funding from the Associated Colleges of the South, Washington and Lee University, and University of Virginia Scholars’ Lab, the Consortium [formed in March 2018](http://symposium.scholarslab.org/) to encourage collaboration across liberal arts colleges and Carnegie classification Research I universities.
 The scope quickly expanded to focus on people, rather than institutions, in the Washington D.C, Maryland, and Virginia region.